Third Anglo-Maratha War: Conflict in Pune and the pursuit of Baji Rao II

 After the battle the British forces under general Pritzler pursued the Peshwa, who fled southwards towards Karnataka with the Raja of Satara.
 The Peshwa continued his flight southward throughout the month of January.
 Not receiving support from the Raja of Mysore, the Peshwa doubled back and passed General Pritzler to head towards Solapur.
 Until 29 January the pursuit of the Peshwa had not been productive.
 Whenever Baji Rao was pressed by the British, Gokhale and his light troops hovered around the Peshwa and fired long shots.
 Some skirmishes took place, and the Marathas were frequently hit by shells from the horse artillery.
 There was, however, no advantageous result to either party.
 On 7 February General Smith entered Satara and captured the royal palace of the Marathas.
 He symbolically raised the British flag.

 On 19 February, General Smith got word that the Peshwa was headed for Pandharpur.
 General Smith's troops attacked the Peshwa at Ashti en route.
 During this battle, Gokhale died while defending the Peshwa from the British.
 The Raja of Satara was captured along with his brother and mother.
 The death of Gokhale and the skirmish at Ashti hastened the end of the war.
 By 10 April 1818, General Smith's forces had taken the forts of Sinhagad and Purandar.
 Mountstuart Elphinstone mentions the capture of Sinhagadh in his diary entry for 13 February 1818: "The garrison contained no Marathas, but consisted of 100 Arabs, 600 Gosains, and 400 Konkani.
 The Qiladar was a boy of eleven; the garrison was treated with great liberality; and, though there was much property and money in the place, the Qiladar was allowed to have whatever he claimed as his own."

-On 3 June 1818 Baji Rao surrendered to the British and negotiated the sum of ₹ eight lakhs as annual maintenance.
-Baji Rao obtained promises from the British in favour of the Jagirdars, his family, the Brahmins, and religious institutions.
+On 3 June 1818 BajiRao II surrendered to the British and negotiated the sum of ₹ eight lakhs as annual maintenance.
+Baji Rao II obtained promises from the British in favour of the Jagirdars, his family, the Brahmins, and religious institutions.
 The Peshwa was sent to Bithur near Kanpur.
 While the downfall and banishment of the Peshwa was mourned all over the Maratha Empire as a national defeat, the Peshwa contracted more marriages and spent his long life engaged in religious performances and excessive drinking.